This experience is now taking bookings for 2022, visit website for details!

 This experience is not recommended for children under 12, but young adults and budding foodies will definitely get a kick out of the dinner, so long as they’re not terribly picky eaters.
 [Note: Le Petit Chef cannot accommodate all dietary restrictions or special requests].
 It’s sure to introduce them to parts of the world they’ve likely never traveled to and leave them with a thirst for adventure.

 The CIA at Copia is centrally located in downtown Napa’s buzzing Oxbow district, so you may as well head down earlier in the day to explore everything the area has to offer, from the Oxbow Public Market to wine tasting rooms, breweries, and gourmet restaurants.
 You could even spend the better part of the day right at The CIA at Copia.
 Book a hands-on cooking class in their stadium-sized teaching kitchen and explore the Chuck Williams Culinary Arts Museum (free to the public).
-Happy hour at The Restaurant at CIA Copia is offered daily from 4 – 6pm, so you can grab a cocktail or two before your 3D dining adventure begins.
-If you choose to stay the night, the Westin Verasa Napa is just a short walk away, making for a restful way to end a night of indulging your foodie dreams.
+Or plan to shop the expertly curated collection of goods for the home and kitchen at the Marketplace at COPIA, then grab a glass of one of the 24 wines on offer at the self-serve wine bar before your 3D dining adventure begins.
+If you choose to stay the night, the Westin Verasa Napa and the chic Andaz Napa are both a short walk away, making for a restful way to end a night of indulging your foodie dreams.

-Le Petit Chef is available by reservation Thursday, Friday, and Saturday Nights at 6 PM through December 31, 2019.
-Cost is $140 per person (pre-paid) with $50 addition for the optional wine pairing.
+Le Petit Chef is available by reservation Friday and Saturday nights at 6 PM.
+Cost is $155 per person (pre-paid) with $50 addition for the optional beverage pairing.

 Images courtesy of The CIA at Copia / Anne Girvin